amitskr/GapShap/README.md

 # GapShap

-Flutter basedmessaging app where users can sign and login to chat with thier friends and family, colleagues among groups with enriched User-Experience.
+Flutter based messaging app where users can sign and login to chat with thier friends and family, colleagues among groups with enriched User-Experience.

 Tech Stack Used:-